DanRuta/jsNet/README.md

 net = new Network({activation: "elu", eluAlpha: 1})
 net = new Network({activation: x => x})
 ```
-You can set your own activation functions.
-They are given as parameters:
+You can set your own activation functions in the JavaScript version (but not the WebAssebly version).
+The functions are given as parameters:
 - The sum of the previous layer's activations and the neuron's bias
 - If the function should calculate the prime (during backprop) - boolean
 - A reference to the neuron/filter being activated (in pool layers, the reference is to the net).